tayebmekati37-art/tokyo-train-alert/README.md

 ## Why I Built This

 I wanted a reliable way to stay informed about train delays in Tokyo without constantly checking apps.
-This project shows my ability to build automation tools that interact with external APIs and handle real‑world events.

 ---